Devil's Peak (Cape Town): Vegetation

 The northern slopes overlooking the city centre are covered in typical Cape Peninsula Shale Fynbos.
 These slopes are hotter and prone to frequent fires, and as a result the vegetation is low.
 Here can also be found a small stretch of critically endangered Peninsula Shale Renosterveld vegetation, an endemic vegetation type that used to dominate the Cape Town City Bowl but is now mostly lost due to urban development.

 The slopes on the Southern Suburbs side however, are naturally wetter and more protected from fires, so these slopes were originally partially covered with deep indigenous forests.
 Some of these dense afro-montane forests still remain in the gorges, but most of them were cut down to make way for commercial pine plantations.
-Near Rhodes Memorial there are a few surviving natural stands of a famous native tree called the Silvertree.
-This is possibly the last place on earth where the tree still grows wild.
+Near Rhodes Memorial there are a stands of the native silver tree, one of the few remaining areas where the tree still grows wild.

 During the second half of the 19th century and the first half of the 20th, Devil's Peak (and other adjacent heights) were commercially planted with plantations of cluster pines, a problematic invasive non-indigenous tree.
-Local authorities organized paid workers and volunteers to chop down the pines from the peak and most of them are now gone (although in Newlands Forest on the lower reaches, pine and gum forests are still maintained for recreational purposes).
-The original indigenous Afro-montane forest is also slowly re-growing on the southern slopes and above Newlands forest where the pines have been cleared.
+More recently, local authorities and volunteers felled the pines from the higher slopes while maintaining pine and gum plantations in Newlands Forest on the lower reaches of the mountain for recreational purposes.
+The original indigenous Afro-montane forest is also slowly re-growing on the southern slopes and above Newlands forest where the pines have been cleared, with programmes to remove pines and other alien vegetation continuing.
 Stone pines (a non-invasive alien tree) still remain in the area around Rhodes Memorial.

 Fauna

-Near Rhodes Memorial, some of the lower slopes of Devil's Peak are artificially maintained as savanna, and some herds of eland, wildebeest and zebra are kept there.
+Indigenous animals include porcupines, caracals, small grey mongoose, rock hyraxes (also known as dassies), and many species of bird.
+Near Rhodes Memorial, some of the lower slopes of Devil's Peak were artificially maintained as savanna, with eland, wildebeest and zebra kept there, with the zebras forming part of the Quagga Project.
+These animals were removed from the enclosure in early 2018 due to the uncertain water supply during the Cape Town water crisis.

 In the 1930s, a few Himalayan tahrs (wild goats) escaped from a zoo on the slopes of Devil's Peak and bred until their population on the Table Mountain range was over 700.
 A culling programme has eliminated most of them, although a few still remain.
 Some of the original local species of small antelope are being re-introduced to replace the tahrs.
-Around Rhodes Memorial there were also some feral deer of European origin, which can still be found on the lower slopes.

-Indigenous animals include porcupines, caracals, small grey mongoose, rock hyraxes (also known as dassies), and many species of bird.
+Fallow deer were once kept in the area of Rhodes Memorial, but were removed starting in 2006.